Hash-Studios/Prism/README.md

 Full changelog can be found [here](https://github.com/Hash-Studios/Prism/tree/master/CHANGELOG.md).

-### v2.6.2
+### v2.6.3
-- Fixed notification modifiers
-- Added apps check in setups view
-- Added view counters for analytics
+- Added follow functionality, with live notifications
+- Review status for walls & setups is here!
+- All-new Theme Manager
-- Added new image compression technique
+- Added new category Trending, to list most viewed walls
-- Fixed premium wallpapers & setups
+- Added views for walls & setups
+- Fixed visual bugs in AMOLED theme
-- Added new onboarding pages
+- Added quick actions
+- Added widget, to shuffle current wallpaper with downloaded walls
+- Favourite icon now shows favourite status
+- Created obsolete version check, after this version old apps can be forced to not work with Firebase Remote Config
-- Added report button in walls and setups
+- Fixed error in setups where wallpaper was not able to download/set
-- Redesigned premium page
+- Redesigned the notifications model
+- Added options to unsubscribe to notifications
+- Added licenses in-app
-- Redesigned settings page
+- Added new onboarding page for following creators
-- Increased content value in premium
 - Fixed wallpaper uploading in setups
-- Added new filters (Blur, Invert, Edge & Sharpen)
+- Added material to the easter egg, so now it serves a functionality
 - Minor bug fixes and improvements

 ## Demo